Master of None

 Master of None is an American comedy drama television series, which was released for streaming on November 6, 2015, on Netflix.
 The series was created by Aziz Ansari and Alan Yang, with the first two seasons starring Ansari in the lead role of Dev Shah, a 30-year-old actor, and the third season starring Lena Waithe in the lead role of Denise, a 37-year-old lesbian novelist, mostly following their romantic, professional, and personal experiences.
 The first season is set in New York City, and consists of ten episodes.
 The second season, which takes place in Italy and New York, consists of ten episodes and was released on May 12, 2017.
 The third season, Moments in Love, consists of five episodes and premiered on Netflix on May 23, 2021.

 Master of None has won three Emmy Awards and a Golden Globe.
 The series has received critical acclaim, appeared on multiple year-end top ten lists, and received multiple awards and nominations.

 Production and development

 Conception

 The show's title alludes to the phrase "Jack of all trades, master of none" and was originally suggested by Ansari.
-The series later incorporated a song of the same name by Beach House.
+The series later incorporated a song of the same name by American band Beach House.
 Ansari said it took months to come up with the show's title and he and Yang did not agree on it until all of the episodes were completed.